htnghia87/htnghia87.github.io/_pages/about.md

   - /about.html
 ---

-[NEWS] My recent paper on Model Fusion for Personalized Learning has been accepted for publication in ICML-21
+[NEWS](https://htnghia87.github.io/publication/icml21) One paper has recently been accepted for publication in ICML-21

 I am a Senior Research Scientist at AWS AI Labs, Amazon (2020 - present) in Palo Alto, CA.